BFS versus DFS for fixed-level targets in ordered trees: Search in case of a known target level

 Figure~\ref{fig:dfs_trunc} gives an example of a tree traversal when using truncated DFS with $\ell=2$.
 Each node is labeled with its $\dfsTruncScore$.
 Note that nodes at levels above $\ell=2$ are not visited and that $\dfsTruncScore(v)$ gives the number of steps made by the algorithm if the target is $v$.

-It is easy to see that truncated DFS has a smaller expected number of steps compared to both BFS and DFS.
+One can see that the truncated DFS has a smaller expected number of steps compared to both BFS and DFS.
 For DFS, this is immediate, since while using DFS we visit additional nodes that are skipped when using the truncated version.
 For BFS, observe that in any tree the nodes at level $\ell$ have the largest bfsScores among all nodes at levels below $\ell+1$.
-However, for the truncated DFS, there are trees where the nodes at level $\ell$ are not those with the largest $\dfsTruncScore$ and we do not visit the other nodes.
-Thus truncated DFS is also faster than BFS on average.
+However, for the truncated DFS, for most of the trees, the nodes at level $\ell$ are not those with the largest $\dfsTruncScore$.
+Thus the truncated DFS is also faster than BFS on average.